UtrechtUniversity/tweet_collector/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project provides a set of guidelines + tool, to facilitate the process of collecting tweets and analysing them.
-- To collect tweets, we apply ['searchtweets-v2'](https://pypi.org/project/searchtweets-v2/), a python package serves as a wrapper for the all Twitter API v2 search endpoints.
-- The collected tweets are visualized in [Kibana](https://www.elastic.co/kibana/).

 ### Project description
 Twitter forms a rich source of information for researchers interested in studying 'the public conversation'.